Web Content Display (Global)

 - appoints a SACE Officer to lead and support the moderation process for each Stage 1 English and mathematics subject and the Personal Learning Plan

 - asks schools to nominate teacher(s) to act as moderators.

 The SACE Board:

-- ensures that moderators and supervisors are not allocated to moderate/supervise: their own school, or schools with whom they have an association or a conflict of interest.
+- ensures that moderators and supervisors are not allocated to moderate/supervise: their own school, or schools with which they have an association or a conflict of interest

 - trains moderators/supervisors in the moderation/supervision procedures

 - requires all assessment panel members to declare any potential conflicts of interest

 - requires all assessment panel members to maintain confidentiality throughout and after the moderation process in accordance with the SACE Board's Code of Conduct

 - ensures the security of the school and student results, information, and materials.